job opportunity | Posted 03.02.21

 Softwire is an independent software company with offices in London, Manchester and Cambridge.
 They deliver innovative, high quality software solutions in a range of markets with clients including the BBC and Google DeepMind.
-Softwire have featured in The Sunday Times Best Small Companies to Work For list in each of the past ten years.
+Softwire has featured in The Sunday Times Best Small Companies to Work For list in each of the past ten years.

-A passion for solving real-world challenges: First and foremost, you’ll get a buzz from building things that make a difference to businesses, people and society.
-We also want to see passion for coding – any experience you have is a bonus
+A passion for solving real-world challenges: First and foremost, you’ll get a buzz from building things that make a difference to businesses, people, and society.
+We also want to see passion for coding – any experience you have is a bonus.

-- An articulate people-person: You’ll be interacting with a wide variety of individuals: some deeply techy, some from complex business domains, and others with low digital literacy.
-You’ll need to be comfortable understanding their needs and discussing potentially complex technical ideas with all of them
+An articulate people-person: You’ll be interacting with a wide variety of individuals: some deeply techy, some from complex business domains, and others with low digital literacy.
+You’ll need to be comfortable understanding their needs and discussing potentially complex technical ideas with all of them.

-- A positive, can-do team player: You love pushing the team to greater heights by helping colleagues out wherever you can.
+A positive, can-do team player: You love pushing the team to greater heights by helping colleagues out wherever you can.
 You always look to improve yourself and others.
-Your default answer to a question is ‘yes’, and you make big problems seem small
+Your default answer to a question is ‘yes’, and you make big problems seem small.

 Apprenticeship candidates must have either a non-STEM university degree, or no university degree (although you may have studied at university and dropped out).